 Grigori too had an effective objection.
 “They’ll stamp my passport with ‘Has been in Macedonia,’” he complained, “me who has lived in Macedonia all his life.”

 Grigori and I would rather go to Prespa again.

 The hotel we stayed at – King Alexander – was up some way on one of the two mountains that flank Florina.
 It commanded a panoramic view of the town and the opposite mountain.
 It was also close to the part of town where Eleni’s house used to be.

 Following the afternoon siesta and Greek coffee on the balcony we began asking around for the house of Eleni and Socratis.
 A man in his forties who did not entirely conform to the image of a local volunteered to bring us to where Eleni was.
-He brought us to the large two-house complex right across the hotel where we stayed.
+He brought us to the large two-house complex.
 The estate was a cross between a spacious summer residence and a farm.
 A couple of dogs accompanied us across the yard barking but not menacing.
 There were more animals (chicken and geese) at the far end of the long yard.
 The young man shouted, “Mom, you have visitors.”

 Eleni came out and looked at the three of us with suspicion.

 “It’s me, Agla, the daughter of Mistress Theodosia,” Agla rushed to clarify.